 Plus, these ideas must flow well into the larger narrative and be relevant to the root keyword you’re targeting.
 In most cases, this means expanding content length by several hundred or even a thousand words – Yes, that’s what’s required to rank today.
 Extrapolate this step across every sub-optimal page on your site, and you can see how it can be a lengthy, time-intensive process.
 The benefit, though, is that fully optimized content makes your content marketing results snowball, as each updated page confers value upon any to which it is linked.

 Once the copy is written, another way to optimize the page is to include custom imagery, social share buttons, logical CTAs and appropriate subheadings to break up the text into a more easily consumable format.
 You may also want to embed social media elements like Instagram photos or tweets for additional context.

-To reap the rewards of such a strategy, you don’t need to change existing metadata (title tags and URLs, specifically).
+To reap the rewards of such a strategy, you don’t need to change existing metadata every time (title tags and URLs, specifically).
 Simply open the old post within your CMS, make content changes directly, then republish.

 As you go down the line optimizing subsequent posts, you can dive deeper into pages that aren’t performing well at all, with the ultimate goal being to enhance as many posts as possible.